matkodu/HCK_Spacioci-APK/README.md

 Made in collaboration with Croatian Red Cross Community in Dubrovnik.

-The application facilitates the former way of checking live GPS locations, as well as communication between the lifeguard working on terrain and the shift manager.
+The app facilitates former way of checking live GPS locations, as well as communication between the lifeguard working on terrain and the shift manager.

-It provides role based authentication, as well as storing user data, daily reports and GPS locations using Firebase database.
+Provides role based authentication, as well as storing user data, daily reports and GPS locations using Firebase database.